-The <Ii> tag is used to list an item in a list.
+The li tag is used to list an item in a list.
 This tag is required for both the ordered list ol tag and the unordered list ul tag.
-(It is also required for two deprecated tags, the dir directory list and the menu list.)

 For ordered and unordered lists, there are essentially no restrictions as to the text that may be placed in a list, such as length.
-(However, directory and menu lists, by definition, are listings of short items.)